 -7 days (three 3-4 hour sessions, four days for customer discovery interviews)

--20 customer interviews
+-15 customer interviews required (minimum)

 -successful completion + instructor recommendation qualify teams to apply for the National Course